 Even the world’s best safety seat is worthless if your child isn’t buckled up.
 And because no car seat is escape-proof, you will need to enforce strict safety belt rules for everyone in your car.

 Your goal: lead by example.
-Don’t turn the key in the ignition until everyone, including yourself, in the car is buckled in.
-If your little Houdini manages to escape from their harness, bring the car to a safe stop and tell your kid, in a calm but firm voice, that you will sit here and wait until he or she is back in convertible car seat before setting off again.
+Don’t turn the key in the ignition until everyone, including yourself, is buckled in.
+If your little Houdini manages to escape from their harness, bring the car to a safe stop and tell your child in a calm but firm voice that you will sit here and wait until he or she is back in the car seat before setting off again.

 Switch seats to accommodate your growing child.